slimdevops/slim-containers/starterkits/node/real-world/README.md

 Attention Node.js develeopers!

-Optimize and harden your containerized applications the easy way — with Slim.AI.
+Optimize and harden

+containerized applications the easy way — with Slim.AI.

 This Starter Kit will help you proactively remove vulnerabilities from your applications.